seanblanchfield/blog/current/_posts/2023-02-25-anntem-433mhz-rf-receiver.md

 }
 </style>

+Please also see my related post on [building a wake-up receiver](/2023/02/esp32-microcontroller-wakeup-receiver) using this component.

 # Transcript

 Recently, I was looking for an RF wake-up receiver for my current project.
 It’s a battery powered project, and I need it to be powered off until a low power module receives an RF signal and wakes the whole thing up.
 While hunting around for something cheap, available and suitable, I found this module on AliExpress, by Anntem.
 It was advertised as the “DC3.5V 6V 9V 12V RF wireless remote control 433Mhz lithium battery power outlet on/off mini small switch module controller”.